JanitorTechnology/selfapi/README.md

 // This does the same thing:
 var api = selfapi({
+  parent: app, // optional, but eventually required for your API to work
   path: '/api', // optional, defaults to '/'
   title: 'API Root', // optional
   description: '' // optional